 About 85 percent of the population in the Bahamas is of African descent, and the name Armbrister is prominent among both black and white residents.
 It’s a colorful and complex story involving the American Revolution, Loyalists, plantations, and slavery.
 The islands were a British crown colony from 1718 until 1964 (when it became an independent nation, a member of the British Commonwealth), so it’s no surprise that the main sport, historically, was cricket.
 Baseball later became visible there, and it took off thanks to former cricketer André Rodgers, who began his professional baseball career in 1954.
 Later that year, the Bahamas Baseball Association (BBA) was formed.

-The second Bahamian big leaguer, Tony Curry, signed with the Phillies in 1957.
+The third Bahamian big leaguer, Tony Curry, signed with the Phillies in 1957.
 Armbrister also offered memories upon Curry’s funeral in October 2006.
 “I never knew Tony Curry the way I did André Rodgers, but I remember when I was small and used to play baseball on the Southern Recreation Grounds, Tony Curry was there, André Rodgers was there, and a lot of these players [also attending Curry’s service] were there at the same time.
 With me being so small – all I knew was, when he went off to play professional baseball he was a good hitter, he was a good player, and he was fast.
 When he went to play professional baseball, a lot of youngsters said, ‘Hey – if he can do it, I can do the same thing!’
 He was someone right from home – he gave a lot of other people in the ‘backyard’ the idea of going to play professional baseball.
 I was one of them, and ‘Sudgy’ [the late Wil Culmer] was one of them.’”3

 Among these other talented men was Vince Ferguson, who signed with the Milwaukee Braves’ organization in 1961 and reached Triple-A in 1966-67.
 Another was Ed Moxey, a catcher/outfielder signed by the Giants, who tore up lower levels starting in 1962, though he never got past Double-A. Former BBA president Oswald Brown, who later became a prominent journalist, said, “Indeed, in the decade after André Rodgers became the first Bahamian to make it to the major leagues in 1957, baseball had developed to the point where it was unquestionably the most popular sport in the country.”4